wwf-sg/wwf-sg-frontend/README.md

 You can find component documentation here [https://wwf-sg.github.io/wwf-sg-frontend/_docs](https://wwf-sg.github.io/wwf-sg-frontend/_docs)

 ## 💫 Deploy

+Any commits to master directory triggers build and deploy in netlify by default.

+**Legacy**

 Deploy the build to [https://wwf-sg.github.io/wwf-sg-frontend/](https://wwf-sg.github.io/wwf-sg-frontend/) by running just one command